palday/BoxCox.jl/docs/src/mixed-models.md

 ```

 BoxCox.jl supports finding fitting the Box-Cox transformation to a `LinearMixedModel` from MixedModels.jl.
-On Julia 1.9 and above, this support is done via a package extension and so the user pays no dependency or precompilation penalty when this functionality is not used.
+This support is done via a package extension and so the user pays no dependency or precompilation penalty when this functionality is not used.
-On Julia 1.6 to 1.8, this functionality is defined unconditionally (thus incurring the dependency and precompilation penalty), but neither the `@formula` macro nor the `MixedModel` type are re-exported, so MixedModels.jl must still be loaded to use this functionality.

 Let us examine the classic sleepstudy dataset from MixedModels.jl.
 First, we load the necessary packages.